tmea-farkas/got-hangman/README.md

 | To make a game that is both engaging and entertaining to new and returning users | Goal met by not only adding media elements, but the theme relevant wording to print messages; making sure they are period-acurate and true to the wittiness and sarcastic nature of the show|

 # Bugs
+The following bugs were discovered during testing and development:

 - clearing the window at the wrong line

+Once user name is provided the window is expected to clear allowing for the rules to be displayed.

-    - moved the clear_window() function call to the relevant places
+Bug was fixed by calling the clear_window() function before displaying the rules.
-- indentation issue with print statements
-    - fixed by adjusting the indentation

 - not taking the user back to the top at the end of the game

-    - called the relevant function at the end
+To ensure a good flow to the game, once the user completed the game -regardless of the outcome- they should be able to navigate back to the top without having to reload the page.

+This was fixed by creating the play_again() function in which the display_logo() function was called.

 - favicon not displaying

-    - changed the file paths
+When trying to import a favicon using the method known previously by the developer, a 404 error message was displaying due to the fact that Heroku does not comply with that particular method.

+This was fixed by using a third party website to host the image used as the favicon, then using the URL to that image implemented into the head of the HTML file.

 - not displaying input validation message

+At each input validation it is required of the user to choose between two options, unpon an invalid input there is an error message displaying that should prompt the user for the correct input.
+This was not displaying due to the clear_window() function being called after the statement clearing it before the user could read it.

-    - fixed by adjusting the clear_window() function call within relevant functions
+This was fixed by removing the clear_window() funtion call.

-There are no other bugs left in the game that I am aware of at the time of submission.
+There were no other bugs discovered in the game at the time of submission.

 # Acknowledgements